-Welcome to the Clerk of the Board
+About the Clerk of the Board

 The Clerk of the Board is a duly elected official who provides direct administrative support to the Board of County Commissioners (Board).
 The powers and authority vested in the Clerk of Miami-Dade County's Eleventh Judicial Circuit and County Courts are defined in the Florida Constitution.

-In his capacity as ex-officio to the Board, the Clerk exercises authority over the Clerk of the Board of County Commissioners, the County Recorder, the Value Adjustment Board, the Marriage License Bureau, Code Enforcement, Parking Violations, Central Depository, and Records Management.
+In his capacity as ex-officio to the Board, the Clerk exercises authority over the Clerk of the Board of County Commissioners, the County Recorder, the Value Adjustment Board, the Marriage License Bureau, Code Enforcement, Parking Violations, and Records Management.

 - All individuals, firms or corporations employed or retained by a principal to influence legislation or Board decisions or actions must register with the Clerk of the Board (See Lobbyist Registration).